shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 </div>

 I used the font Gill Sans for the text—with some kerning, it looked almost identical to the font used in the original posters.
-To reproduce the gradients in the text and the background, I downloaded original images as reference and used an eyedropper to pick out the colors.
+To reproduce the gradients in the text and the background, I used an eyedropper to pick out the colors from the original poster.

 <div class="image-set" markdown="1">